Riverside Drive (Los Angeles): Overview

 Running approximately 20 mi from Van Nuys Boulevard in Sherman Oaks to Figueroa Street and San Fernando Road in Cypress Park, it is one of the major thoroughfares in the San Fernando Valley.
 It runs through the heart of the Valley and is home to many of Southern California's major entertainment companies, passing both the Warner Bros.
 Studios and Walt Disney Studios in Burbank.
 Then it enters West Glendale and continues as a major thoroughfare until it intersects with Victory Boulevard and Sonora Avenue.
-It then continues as the major thoroughfare through Griffith Park, though its name changes as it passes through the park, first to Zoo Drive, then Crystal Springs Drive, and then Griffith Park Drive, before becoming Riverside Drive again as it leaves the park at its southeastern boundary.
+It then continues as the major thoroughfare through Griffith Park, though its name changes as it passes through the park, first to Zoo Drive, then Crystal Springs Drive, and then Griffith Park Boulevard, before becoming Riverside Drive again as it leaves the park at its southeastern boundary.
 Riverside Drive then continues east and south along the Los Angeles River, passing just north of the Silver Lake Reservoir.
 It runs along the northern edge of Elysian Park, passing north of Dodger Stadium before becoming Figueroa Street at a roundabout with San Fernando Road just north of the confluence of Arroyo Seco and the Los Angeles River.